dydra/http-api-tests/README.md

 are processed as ASPQRQL requests.
 The tests for this facility are present in the directory `

-## the DYDRA account administration http api
+## DYDRA account administration HTTP API

 Test scripts for account and repository management operations are present under the directory `accounts-api`.

-## DYDRA extension tests
+## DYDRA service extensions

 The DYDRA service provides several extensions to the standard SPARQL facilities:
 - It implements the temporal datatypes `xsd:date`, `xsd:dayTimeDuration`,